 PROFILE: When Sheryl Sandberg helped establish Google’s philanthropic arm—better known simply as Google.org—she said she wanted the foundation to focus on the world’s most pressing challenges, specifically those related to climate change, global health, and global poverty.
 Google also supports projects that address education, inclusion and economic opportunity.

-Google.org not only awards traditional grants, but also offers seed funding and impact investments.
-Its global giving program centers on its Global Impact Awards, which support global health and development organizations that “have a healthy disregard for the impossible.”
+Google.org not only awards traditional grants but also offers seed funding and impact investments.
+Its global giving program centers on its Global Impact Awards, which support global health and development organizations that “[h]ave a healthy disregard for the impossible.”
 In the past, Google.org has awarded them to projects that address access to clean water, securing land rights for the poor, direct cash transfers, microfinance, and job placement.
-Global Impact awardees have also done work related to women’s empowerment, human trafficking, and the exploitation of children for sexual purposes.
+Global Impact awardees have also done work related to women’s empowerment, human trafficking, and the sexually exploited children.

 The foundation's Global Impact Challenge program, which changes its area of focus periodically, has in the past issued challenges to NGOs based in India, UK, France, Brazil, Japan, and the San Francisco Bay Area to come up with innovative solutions to some of the world’s most pressing problems as they relate to education, sustainable development, employment and housing.